melissamcewen/glass_spider/README.md

 ##### Breakpoint
 [Breakpoint](http://breakpoint-sass.com/) is a simple way of handling media queries.
 To use import the [stylesheets directory](https://github.com/at-import/breakpoint/tree/2.x.x/stylesheets).

+#### Foundation
+It's technically possible to use [Foundation](http://foundation.zurb.com/) framework in this way, but it has a number of dependencies that must be installed and then the Foundation files must be modified to utilize them.
+In addition, the version of SASS your compiler uses must be 3.4.

 ##### Susy
 [Susy](http://susy.oddbird.net/) is a responsive grid framework.
 Follow the instructions in the [Susy documentation](http://susydocs.oddbird.net/en/latest/install/#manual-start).
 There is a layout example in the docs/samples folder.